 Decorators

-Available log decorators: time (t), utctime (utc), uptime (u), timemillis (tm), uptimemillis (um), timenanos (tn), uptimenanos (un), hostname (hn), pid (p), tid (ti), level (l), tags (tg), and none.
+The available log decorators are: time (t), utctime (utc), uptime (u), timemillis (tm), uptimemillis (um), timenanos (tn), uptimenanos (un), hostname (hn), pid (p), tid (ti), level (l), tags (tg), and none.
 As indicated above, the default decorators are uptime, level, and tags.
+Do be careful when chosing to change the decorators as several of the time fields look identical making it difficult to know what they represent.

 It’s often useful to add time (t) to the log as this adds an ISO-8601 formatted date stamp.
 The recommended way to add this decorator is to prepend it to the defaults as follows; -Xlog;gc*,gc+ref=debug::t,u,l,tg.
 This produces the output below.
 Note that configuration is a colon separated list that indicates what to logged, where to log, what decorators are in play, and finally, some options about how to collect the data.
-In the configuration below, the “::” leaves the output field blank (meaning use defaults) and puts the decorations to the 3rd field
+In the configuration below, the “::” leaves the output field blank (meaning use defaults).

 box-6:$ java -Xlog:gc*,gc+ref::t,u,l,tg